Our Lowest Wage & The Lowest Wage Challenge

 Where do we go from here?

 Guaranteeing living wages for everyone in the supply chain of the fashion industry is certainly a marathon, not a sprint.
 The Lowest Wage Challenge remains an invitation for brands to take the first step toward letting go of the facade of perfection and instead stepping into greater transparency.
-While the Lowest Wage Challenge is perhaps needed now more than ever, given that so many brands have been forced to shift focus toward survival this year and consumers have been pulled toward many other just causes in society, we have decided to delay the expansion of the Lowest Wage Challenge and announcement of additional brands’ participation until 2021.
+While the Lowest Wage Challenge is perhaps needed now more than ever, given that so many brands have been forced to shift focus toward survival this year and consumers have been pulled toward many other just causes in society, we have decided to delay the expansion of the Lowest Wage Challenge and announcement of additional brands’ participation until a later date.

 In the meantime, please help us continue building momentum for the Lowest Wage Challenge by asking your favorite brands to participate and sharing the below video with your friends and family.